redhat-developer/rpm-packaging-guide/source/general-background.rst

-Source code must go through a **build** process and that process will vary based on specific programming language but most often this is refered to as **compiling** or **translating** the software.
-For software written in interpreted programming languages this step may not be necesary but sometimes it is desirable to perform what is known as **byte compiling** as it's build process.
+Source code must go through a **build** process and that process will vary based on specific programming language but most often this is referred to as **compiling** or **translating** the software.
+For software written in interpreted programming languages this step may not be necessary but sometimes it is desirable to perform what is known as **byte compiling** as it's build process.
 We will cover each scenario below.
 The resulting built software can then be **run** or "**executed**" which tells the computer to perform the task